Frequently Asked Questions

 Another good resource for both individuals and organizations is the Foundation Center.
 It does not provide funding, but it is well equipped to provide online resources to help grantseekers identify appropriate funders and develop targeted proposals.
 Visit its Web site to find a location near you.

 The Foundation does not set a limit on the number of times an organization can apply for funding (generally we prefer that organizations use discretion and submit requests only for top-priority projects and programs).
-The exception to this rule is if you are awarded a grant through the Year-Round Small Grants process.
-That process requires that grant recipients wait two years before applying for funding through that process again.

 Community reviewers and Foundation staff review all incoming grant inquiries for the Responsive Grants cycle.
 Smaller committees typically review grant inquiries for funding requested from specific funds.
 The Foundation's Board of Directors votes to approve funding for grant requests.